TuomoNieminen/Helsinki-Open-Data-Science/docs/cluster_classification.md

 ========================================================
 incremental: false

 Classification:
-- You know the number of classes
+- You know the classes
 - The classification model is trained based on data
-- Classify new observation
+- Classify new observations

 ***

 Clustering:
 - Unknown classes / number of classes is unknown
-- Find groups within data based on similarity
+- Find groups within data based on similarity of the observations

 Clustering and classification
 ========================================================